 Welcome to the Rutgers University Libraries.
 The librarians and staff in the library system are here to help you.

-As a foreign student studying in another culture and educational system, you may have some difficulties conducting library research because our library system and its services are somewhat different from those in your own country.
+As an international student studying in another culture and educational system, you may have some difficulties conducting research because our library system and its services are somewhat different from those in your own country.
 This guide will introduce you to our library system.
 We hope that you will find the guide useful in your library research and that you have an enjoyable experience using the Libraries.

 International Welcome Messages